 Nutrition programs build rigorous methodologies and scale through certified practitioners — but their method disappears the moment it enters a generic practice tool.
 Research outcomes depend on self-reporting instead of operational data.

-Branded clinical protocols — metabolic, gastrointestinal, cognitive, autoimmune — are delivered inconsistently across the practitioners trained in them.
-Protocol owners build their evidence base on anecdote rather than aggregate measurement.
+Branded functional-medicine programs — whatever focus areas a creator works in — are delivered inconsistently across the practitioners trained in them.
+Program owners build their evidence on anecdote rather than aggregate measurement.

 Somatic modalities — experiential by design — have resisted digitization.
 Training institutes produce certified practitioners with nothing connecting practitioner work back to the institute.
 Outcomes live in folklore rather than data.